Learning how to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 Is it possible to know in advance?

-it enters our screen of awareness.
 Some thoughts are labeled 'good' and

 others 'bad' – some we want to keep, others we want to push away.
 The 'good' ones cause us no trouble at all whereas the 'bad' ones are experienced as unpleasant and cause us to suffer.